MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 In this HYOK scenario, the usage rights policies and the organization's private key that protects these policies are managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
 As with the cloud-based key protection, information that you protect with HYOK is never sent to the cloud.

-> [!NOTE]
+Do not confuse HYOK and Azure Information Protection with using a full deployment of AD RMS and Azure Information Protection, or as an alternative to migrating AD RMS to Azure Information Protection.
+HYOK is only supported by applying labels, does not offer feature parity with AD RMS, and does not support all AD RMS deployment options:

+- For more information about the scenarios that HYOK supports for protecting content and consuming protected content, see the [Supported scenarios for HYOK](#supported-scenarios-for-hyok) section.

+- For more information about the AD RMS deployment requirements, see the [Requirements for AD RMS to support HYOK](#requirements-for-ad-rms-to-support-hyok) section.

+- For migration instructions from AD RMS, see [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md).

-> Use this configuration only when you have to, and for just the documents and emails that require it.
+In addition, use HYOK protection only when you have to, and for just the documents and emails that require it.
 HYOK protection doesn't provide the listed benefits that you get when you use cloud-based key protection, and it often comes at the cost of "data opacity".
 This phrase means that not all applications and services will be able to open HYOK-protected data that they would be able to open if that data is protected by a cloud-based key.

+> [!NOTE]
 >
 > Even for the organizations that use this configuration, it is typically suitable for less than 10% of all the content that needs to be protected.
 As guidance, use it only for documents and when they match all the following criteria:
 >
 > - **The content has the highest classification in your organization ("Top Secret") and access is restricted to just a few people**